My Homemade Hummus Recipe

 • ½ x Cup Extra light Olive Oil (buy)

-• 1 x Cup Extra Cold Water
+• ~1 x Cup ice cubes (or Extra Cold Water)

 • Salt (~1 teaspoon)